carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 ### Rejected: out-of-line impl

-We considered an out-of-line syntax for declaring and defining interface `impl` blocks, to replace both the inline syntax and the `extends` statement.
+We considered an out-of-line syntax for declaring and defining interface `impl` blocks, to replace both the inline syntax and the `extend` statement.
 For,
 example:

 ```